rust-lang/book/src/ch19-02-advanced-lifetimes.md

 ### Lifetime Bounds on References to Generic Types

-In the [“Trait Bounds”][trait-bounds]<!-- ignore --> section in Chapter 10, we discussed using trait bounds on generic types.
+In the [“Traits as Parameters”][traits-as-parameters]<!-- ignore --> section in Chapter 10, we discussed using trait bounds on generic types.
 We can also add lifetime parameters as constraints on generic types; these are called *lifetime bounds*.
 Lifetime bounds help Rust verify that references in generic types won’t outlive the data they’re referencing.

 As an example, consider a type that is a wrapper over references.
 Recall the `RefCell<T>` type from the [“`RefCell<T>` and the Interior Mutability Pattern”]